Dangerous Woman Tour: Concert synopsis

 The third part of the show started with a second interlude on the video screen, showing Grande in blonde hair and a leotard posing provocatively as feminist words are displayed, including "empowered", "grounded", "not asking for it" (which repeats multiple times), "raw", "gentle", "sensual", "sexual", "human" and "female".
 Grande then ascended to the stage wearing a gray bra and a skirt with straps, while her dancers rode stationary bicycles on a platform to perform "Side to Side".
 The stage transformed into a gymnasium with lockers, benches and a chinning bar.
 Rapper Nicki Minaj was shown on the video screen in scenes from the official music video during her verse.
 Grande then performed a remixed version of "Bang Bang" with colorful and extreme strobe lighting and laser effects.
 Next, during "Greedy", fake money with Grande's face on it fell onto the audience.
 Starting with the second leg in Europe, the song then swiftly transitioned into "Focus", during which the screen showed scenes from the music video.
 Grande ended the third part of the show with “I Don't Care“ and exited as the band played an extended outro for the song.

 The fourth part of the show started with Grande returning to the catwalk area of the stage wearing a bra and a pair of denim harem pants with black high heel shoes (a brown jumpsuit dress with a moon on it wearing white high heel shoes during the Europe leg onwards) and singing "Moonlight" as she sat and knelt on the edge of the catwalk in front of a celestial background with celestial projections.
 Next was "Love Me Harder" and a reworked version of "Break Free" with laser effects around the stage.
 Grande then talks to the audience for a bit and then performed ”Sometimes”.
 While performing, pink balloons fell from the ceiling as Grande continues to interact with the audience.
 This is followed by "Thinking Bout You" as the video screen showed coloured silhouettes of opposite-sex couples and same-sex couples making out.
-There ensued an optional interchangeable section of the concert, which featured anything from Ariana singing the original version of "Honeymoon Avenue", to Ariana singing a cover of Pink + White by Frank Ocean (this was changed to Grande performing "Somewhere Over The Rainbow" after performing "Thinking Bout You" starting with the show in Paris, France after the Manchester Arena Bombing).
+There ensued an optional interchangeable section of the concert, which featured anything from Ariana singing the original version of "Honeymoon Avenue", to Ariana singing a cover of Pink + White by Frank Ocean (this was changed to Grande performing "Somewhere Over The Rainbow" after performing "Thinking Bout You" starting with the show in Paris after the Manchester Arena Bombing).
 After the interchangeable section came "Problem" with the stage dimmed to blue lights while the dancers carried big blue neon glow sticks, followed by "Into You", which concluded the main set.
 For the encore, after a two-minute silence, Grande performed "Dangerous Woman", wearing a black latex dress, with red lighting and pyrotechnics on the stage.
 After performing, Grande thanks the audience and exits the stage as the band played an extended outro of the song.